Murd1976/Crypto_UI/readme.txt

 of the backtest.
 Or in a text file after starting the report creation.
 The progress is displayed in the progress bar and may take several minutes.
+To see the .json files of the results of the latest tests, you need to refresh the list by clicking the "Connect" button

 4. The ssh_my_config.conf file contains the server address, connection port and user directory where test results will be saved in .json format.